Key Points:

 Sitting

+The high-five is a fun party trick.
+Start by having your cat sit in front of you, and offer them a treat.
+If your cat’s paw comes off the ground, give them a treat.
 Once your cat is reaching for your hand, raise it up in small increments.
 Your cat will soon reach higher and higher for the treat.
-When your cat is finally performing the high five, replace the treat with praise and chin scratches.
+When your cat is finally performing the high-five consistently, replace the treat with praise and chin scratches.

-Staying off counter tops
+Staying off kitchen counters

 Biting or kicking with hind legs